 Environmental protection considerations are essential in development plan applications.
-Here, a strategic planting scheme contributes positively to the area’s landscape and local character.
+Here, strategic planting schemes contribute positively to the area’s landscape and local character.
 They also contribute to creating pleasant, safe, and attractive environments for residential and corporate development.

 Planting scheme overview